John Jay: Slavery

-In 1774, Jay drafted the "Address to the People of Great Britain", which compared American chattel slavery to British tyranny.
-Such comparisons between American slavery and British policy had been made regularly by American Patriots starting with James Otis,and took little account of the far harsher reality of chattel slavery.
-Jay was the founder and president of the New York Manumission Society in 1785, which organized boycotts against newspapers and merchants involved in the slave trade and provided legal counsel to free blacks.
+In 1774, Jay drafted the "Address to the People of Great Britain", which compared American slavery to unpopular British policies.
+Such comparisons between American slavery and British policies had been made regularly by Patriots starting with James Otis Jr., and took little account of the far harsher reality of slavery.
+Jay was the founder and president of the New York Manumission Society in 1785, which organized boycotts against newspapers and merchants involved in the slave trade and provided legal counsel to free Blacks.

 The Society helped enact the 1799 law for gradual emancipation of slaves in New York, which Jay signed into law as governor.
 "An Act for the Gradual Abolition of Slavery" provided that, from July 4, 1799, all children born to slave parents would be free (subject to lengthy apprenticeships) and that slave exports would be prohibited.
-These same children would be required to serve the mother's owner until age 28 for males and age 25 for females, years beyond the typical period of indenture.
+These same children would be required to serve the mother's owner until age 28 for males and age 25 for females.
 It did not provide government payment of compensation to slave owners but failed to free people who were already enslaved as of 1799.
-The act provided legal protection and assistance for free blacks kidnapped for the purposes of being sold into slavery.
+The act provided legal protection and assistance for free Blacks kidnapped for the purposes of being sold into slavery.
 All slaves were emancipated by July 4, 1827.

-In the close 1792 election, Jay's antislavery work was thought to hurt his election chances in upstate New York Dutch areas, where slavery was still practiced.
-In 1794, in the process of negotiating the Jay Treaty with the British, Jay angered many Southern slave owners when he dropped their demands for compensation for slaves who had been freed and transported by the British to other areas after the Revolution.
+In the close 1792 gubernatorial election, Jay's antislavery work was thought to hurt his election chances in upstate New York Dutch areas, where slavery was still practiced.
+In 1794, in the process of negotiating the Jay Treaty with the British, Jay angered many Southern slave owners when he dropped their demands for compensation for American slaves who had been freed and transported by the British to other areas after the Revolution.